The Last Five Years: Chicago (2001)

 The show debuted at Northlight Theatre in Skokie, Illinois, in 2001, running from May 23 – July 1.
 The production starred Lauren Kennedy as Cathy and Norbert Leo Butz as Jamie.

 Off-Broadway (2002)

-The show opened Off-Broadway at the Minetta Theatre on March 2, 2002, and closed May 5, 2002, directed by Daisy Prince, with Butz again starring alongside Sherie Rene Scott.
+The show opened Off-Broadway at the Minetta Theatre on March 2, 2002, and closed May 5, 2002, directed by Harold Prince's daughter, Daisy Prince, with Butz again starring alongside Sherie Rene Scott.
 (Kennedy was unable to reprise her role due to taking a role in South Pacific in London.)
 The production won the 2002 Drama Desk Award for Outstanding Music and Lyrics, as well as receiving Drama Desk nominations for Outstanding Musical, Outstanding Actor, Outstanding Actress, Outstanding Orchestrations, and Outstanding Set Design.
 It also received the Lucille Lortel Award nomination for Outstanding Musical and Outstanding Actor, and the Outer Critics Circle Award nomination for Outstanding Off-Broadway Musical.

 Off-Broadway revival (2013)

 The show was revived in 2013 Off-Broadway at the Second Stage Theater for a limited engagement with Adam Kantor and Betsy Wolfe in the roles of Jamie and Cathy, respectively.
 Brown himself directed.
 In March 2015, Kantor and Wolfe reprised their roles in a two-night-only concert production of the show at the American Conservatory Theater in San Francisco.